 Hang Your Gallery

 Ok, things have been smooth sailing up to this point, right???
 Here’s where things get slightly challenging – getting it all up on the wall.
 I’m just gonna put it out there – you’re going to need to do a little math.
-Here’s the steps I took to get my art on the wall – Ryan was recruited to help and kindly obliged!
+Here are the steps I took to get my art on the wall – Ryan was recruited to help and kindly obliged, thankfully!

 - Lay out the pieces for your gallery on the floor next to the wall you plan to hang them on.
 Space them out exactly how you intend for them to look on the wall.

-- Sketch out a rough diagram of your gallery wall on paper.
+- Sketch out a rough diagram of your gallery on paper.

 - Use a tape measure to measure the total width and height of the pieces within your gallery.
 Divide those numbers in half to get a center point for the width and height (see example below).
 Record these numbers on your sketch.